adeliaramp/fitness-tracker-trends-analysis/README.md

   drop_na()
 ```

-After the entire process, we should check if the duplicates were
+After the entire process, we should check if the duplicates were removed.

 ### **6. Change The Faulty Data Types**
 After knowing each data type of the data frame, we should have known if there was any incorrect data type.
 In this step, we need to correct them.